 Landscaping for Wildlife

-Habitat loss is the primary cause of declining wildlife populations, and learning how vital native plants are to wildlife and how much our landscape choices matter is one of the most vital steps we can take to divert such loss.
-Class begins with an online lecture followed by an interactive field-study workshop a week later.
-Students will learn the concepts, processes, and reasons for incorporating specific native plants in their landscapes and leave equipped to integrate customized mechanical practices that create a welcoming habitat to attract wildlife, conserve natural resources, and encourage biodiversity.
+Habitat loss is the primary cause of declining wildlife populations, and learning how vital native plants are to wildlife and how much our landscape choices matter is one of the most critical steps we can take to divert such loss.
+Combined with a short online lecture followed by an interactive workshop and field study at the Gardens, students will learn how and what to manage in the landscape and how to incorporate certain native plants to create welcoming habitats that attract wildlife, conserve natural resources, and encourage biodiversity.

 Suggested reading: Bringing Nature Home, Doug Tallamy

-Deb Perkins is a wildlife ecologist with 25 years’ experience in her field and a lifelong commitment to wildlife conservation.
-Before settling down in her native state of Maine, she was a field biologist for many years, conducting fieldwork and wildlife research throughout North America in a wide range of habitats, from the deserts of New Mexico to the remote tundra landscape of the Canadian Arctic.
-Deb has researched coastal brown bears on salmon streams in the Alaskan wilderness, tracked Canada lynx, crawled into bear dens in the North Maine Woods, and banded puffins in Downeast Maine.
+Deborah Perkins is a wildlife ecologist with 30 years of experience and a lifelong commitment to conservation.
+As the owner of First Light Wildlife Habitats, Deb co-creates biodiverse habitats with stewards throughout the Northeast.
+Since 2010, she has provided recommendations, plans, and designs for over 7,000 acres of habitat.
+Before that, she was a roving biologist – conducting fieldwork and wildlife research throughout North America in a wide range of habitats, from the high deserts of New Mexico to the remote tundra of the Canadian Arctic.